 Afterward, hundreds or thousands of people could start calling your phone or visiting your home.
 Doxxing can also lead to serious threats to your property and physical wellbeing.
 If you consistently use your VPN, you can stay safe from this threat.

 Do yourself a favor by avoiding any gigs that require you to install special software.
 That simple practice can help keep you safe.
-Still, even when logging into a website, remember that the site verifies your credentials and knows who you are, even if you’re using a VPN.
+Still when logging into a website, remember that the site verifies your credentials and knows who you are, even if you’re using a VPN.

 In such cases, your VPN can guard some of your data by preventing hackers and snoops from monitoring and tracking your activities.
-So, go ahead and take online gigs when you have to.
-Just take every possible precaution.
+So, take online gigs when you have to.
+Just take every precaution.